DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 Users familiar with the AT Command Set of WiFi board may enter commands directly into the serial monitor in real-time or as setup commands in the :doc:`mySetup.h file </ex-commandstation/advanced-setup/startup-config>`.
 This allows users to override the default WiFi connect sequence or to send any command to change a WiFi device setting.

-``<+X>`` A special command to force the "connected" flag (WiFi Connected Mode) to on inside the CS so that our loop will start seeing network traffic.
-If your code creates a connection outside of our normal WiFi code, this provides a way for you to notify the CS that it needs to process commands on a connection you created and so you can send your own AT commands.
+``<+X>`` A special command to force the "connected" flag (WiFi Connected Mode) to on inside the Command Station so that our loop will start seeing network traffic.
+If your code creates a connection outside of our normal WiFi code, this provides a way for you to notify the Command Station that it needs to process commands on a connection you created and so you can send your own AT commands.

 Examples: